 If you're searching for a career within consumer services, you must know that the time and shift hours may change.
 Usually, restaurants and retailers work on weekends, for example.

-Consumer services offer an easy entrance to start your career.
-They will always be in demand.
-If you are a college student, then working in a restaurant can be a profitable way to pay bills and learn new knowledge that can give you more experience for future job interviews.
+Consumer services offer an accessible entrance to start your career, and they will always be in demand.
+If you are a college student, working in a restaurant can be a profitable way to pay bills and learn new knowledge to give you more experience for future job interviews.

 If you think about corporate careers in consumer services, such as marketing or finance, your professional life should be similar to other industries.
 Have in mind some of them are interchangeable and make your employability high.

 Think about someone who is a marketer at DICK'S Sporting Goods.
-This person has different opportunities to work in the industry side, as well as in marketing agencies that would provide services for them.
+This person has different opportunities to work in the industry side and in marketing agencies that would provide services for them.